XiaoMi/mace/docs/development/adding_a_new_op.md

 You can create a custom op if it is not supported yet.

-To add a custom op, you need to finish the following steps.
+To add a custom op, you need to finish the following steps:

 Define the Op class
 --------------------